-NFL Week 2: How will injuries to Aaron Rodgers, Leonard Fournette shape big games?
+Aaron Rodgers returns, Patrick Mahomes and Ryan Fitzpatrick stay hot

 Follow along here for frequent updates and developments from all of Sunday’s NFL games.
 Check back after “Sunday Night Football” for a look at the biggest moments and trends to watch.

 If you think he was motivated for a prime-time game against a division rival, just wait until the Packers host the Vikings, the team that essentially ended his season when Anthony Barr broke his collarbone on Oct.
 15. It’s another big division game and Rodgers, who did not practice Wednesday or Thursday, did join the team for its light, hour-long practice Saturday (the team does not practice on Fridays).

-On Sunday, multiple reports indicated that he would start and will continue to try to play through the pain.
-There is no ligament damage in his knee, ESPN’s Adam Schefter reports, but the injury could take up to two months to heal, per sources.
-For now, he will try to play through the pain and hope there will be no further damage.
+He skipped on-the-field warm-ups Sunday and walked onto the field shortly after noon Eastern time, wearing a heavy brace on the left knee on which he has twice had surgery.
+He was, according to the NFL Network’s Ian Rapoport, “moving very gingerly.”
+There is a bone bruise with no ligament damage in his knee, ESPN’s Adam Schefter reports, but the injury could take up to two months to heal, per sources, and he will continue to try to play through the pain.

+On his first series, Rodgers completed 3 of 4 passes for 18 yards.
+The Packers took an early 7-0 lead, but it had nothing to do with him.
+The Packers defense penned the Vikings deep in their own end and Geronimo Allison blocked the punt, which was recovered for a TD by Josh Jackson.
+Minnesota bounced back and tied the score, but Rodgers hit Davante Adams for a touchdown and a 14-7 lead early in the second quarter.
+Rodgers looked more mobile on that drive, even running for a first down.
+At the half, it was Green Bay 17-10.

 Their knowledge of Rodgers’s hyper-competitiveness led the Vikings and Mike Zimmer to prepare all week to face him.
 “He walks on water, so I’m sure he’s gonna play,” Zimmer said.
 Still, he isn’t likely to be the usual mobile, rambling Rodgers.
 He was, to use his word, a “statue” in the pocket when he returned last Sunday and this Vikings defense is far tougher than the Bears outfit he faced last week.